CottageLabs/coarnotifyphp/docs/source/test_server.md

 The test server's default settings are in ``tests/server/settings.php``.

-You will need to modify this config file to suit you needs.
+Create a local config file called ``local.php`` containing your local settings.
+The test server will automatically load this file if it exists.
+The local config file should be in the same directory as the ``settings.php`` file.

 The main things to set are:

-* STORE_DIR: the directory to store the notifications.
+* `store_dir`: the directory to store the notifications.
 You MUST supply your own path
-* PORT: the port to run the server on.
+* `port`: the port to run the server on.
 Default is 5005

-Create a local config file called something like ``local.cfg`` containing those properties

 .. code-block:: python